Miniskirt: 1980s and 1990s

 However, though there was a rush on miniskirts for a time, the unanimity around mini lengths did not last long, as women continued to consider minis just one option among the many available during the decade and did not replace their entire wardrobes with them as they had in the sixties.
+That so many of the new miniskirts were skin-tight also meant that they were less appealing to many women than the flaring A-line miniskirts of the 1960s had been.
 This 1987-88 miniskirt push, though, would help cement the mini's status as a basic item in the average woman's wardrobe for many years to come.

 From the 1980s, many women began to incorporate the miniskirt into their business attire, a trend which grew during the remainder of the century.
 The titular character of the 1990s television program Ally McBeal, a lawyer portrayed by Calista Flockhart, has been credited with popularising micro-skirts.